-The average rental price in Sweetwater City Center is currently $2,887, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 60.2% of the neighborhoods in Florida.
+The average rental price in Sweetwater City Center is currently $2,526, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 49.4% of Florida neighborhoods.

 Sweetwater City Center is a densely urban neighborhood (based on population density) located in Sweetwater, Florida.